pelyams/atomics_for_peace_and_sync_primitives/README.md

 ### Mutex v.2
 - Instead of parking threads in a user-space deque, it relies on futex-ish atomic_wait library
 - Totally duplicates Mutex v.1 interface
-Since atomic property should now have 3 states: UNLOCKED, LOCKED and QUEUING, we can't use reentrancy logic from spinlock implementation anymore.
+Since atomic state property should now take one of 3 states: UNLOCKED, LOCKED and LOCKED_HAS_WAITERS, we can't use reentrancy logic from spinlock or mutex_v1 implementations anymore.
 Hence, from now on we check when acquiring the lock if thread local (aka LocalKey) flag is set.

 ### RwLock
 - Writer-friendly read-write lock